wikimedia/integration-zuul/doc/source/user/jobs.rst

 A job build may have the following status:

 **SUCCESS**
-  nominal job execution
+  Nominal job execution.

 **FAILURE**
-  job executed correctly, but exited with a failure
+  Job executed correctly, but exited with a failure.

 **RETRY_LIMIT**
-  the ``pre-run`` playbook failed more than the maximum number of retry ``attempts``.
+  The ``pre-run`` playbook failed more than the maximum number of retry ``attempts``.

 **POST_FAILURE**
-  the ``post-run`` playbook failed.
+  The ``post-run`` playbook failed.

 **SKIPPED**
-  one of the build dependencies failed and this job was not executed.
+  One of the build dependencies failed and this job was not executed.

 **NODE_FAILURE**
-  the test instance provider was unable to fullfill the nodeset request.
-Note: this can happen if the Nodepool quota is exceeding the provider capacity, resulting in ``ERROR server creation: "No valid host found"``.
+  The test instance provider was unable to fullfill the nodeset request.
+  This can happen if Nodepool is unable to provide the requested node(s) for the request.